XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor VI: Processes

 > Twelve-factor processes are stateless and share-nothing.
+Any data that needs to persist must be stored in a stateful backing service.

 This factor remains relevant as written.
 In the world of REST APIs, this effectively means that we should hold no domain state in memory between HTTP requests - it should always be handed over to a caching service.
 This is the main enabler for scale-out in a software-as-a-service.